Table of Contents

 Propeller shaft:

 Movement from the gearbox is transferred to the differential which is the next component of the transmission system.
-The differential is located in the centre of the rear axle and the vehicle is rear-wheel drive.
-Alternatively, the vehicle can be a front-wheel-drive or, in some cases, engine motion can be transferred to both the front and rear axles.
+The differential is located in the center of the rear axle and the vehicle is rear-wheel drive.
+Alternatively, the vehicle can be a front-wheel-drive, or, in some cases, engine motion can be transferred to both the front and rear axles.

 Functions of the propeller shaft: